ess-dmsc/vmm-sdat/analysis/README.md

 This example creates a multitude of plots for the LET Multigrid detector that consists of grids and wires.
 It can be easily adapted to detector with an x/y readout by replacing wires with x and strips with y.
 To execute the script, the following strips are necessary:
 1. start root by typing in a terminal: root
 2. in root, type ".x plots_LET.C++("example_LET",".",0)"

+### Normalization of histograms
+The script normalizeHisto can be used to normalize histograms, or carry out a This example creates a multitude of plots for the LET Multigrid detector that consists of grids and wires.
+It can be easily adapted to detector with an x/y readout by replacing wires with x and strips with y.
+To execute the script, the following strips are necessary:
+1. start root by typing in a terminal: root
+2. in root, type ".x plots_LET.C++("example_LET",".",0)"